Echo224JJ/Personal-Website/readme.txt

 DESCRIPTION:

-LUTHER is a modern, stylish, free personal website template designed for creative individuals and professionals.
-It is the perfect template if you wish to build an online presence and create a strong first impression on all your site visitors.
-Luther will help you craft a personal professional website wherein you can showcase your works, talents, and present yourself on the web in the best possible light.
-On top of that, the template is versatile and easy to customize so with some modifications and a bit of creativity you even use it as a portfolio site for digital studios or a landing page for your projects.
+EPITOME is a beautifully crafted free resume and personal portfolio website template.
+It is modern, trendy and features a visually attractive design.
+An ideal website template for creative professionals and freelancers who want to create an online presence that would stand out from the average.
+Epitome has all the important elements of an effective resume personal portfolio website template: an awesome fullscreen hero banner, about and qualification section, services, portfolio, testimonial and contact section.
+Epitome is also mobile and retina ready.
+It will look great on any devices from mobile to desktop and on any screen resolutions.

 ==================================================================================================

 LICENSE:

-This free resource is provided by styleshout.com and is free to use in both personal and commercial projects.
+This free resource is provided by Styleshout.com and is free to use in both personal and commercial projects.